briankoser/sfc-listeners-guide/episodes/0024-the-sci-fi-feud.md

 <div class="quote">
   <q class="matt">(joking) We should just start releasing our old episodes over again as new episodes.</q>
   <q class="ben">With new titles.</q>
-  <q class="archivist">They said it as a joke, but Matt will start time looping old episodes in Season 2.</q>
 </div>

+{% arc %}They said it as a joke, but Matt will start time looping old episodes in Season 2.{% endarc %}

 <div class="quote">
   <span class="quote-context is-size-6">A new Star Trek video game is announced</span>